yunkaiyu/RTSS-2019-WIP/README.md

 # RTSS-2019-WIP
-A brief presentation for RTSS 2019 (first HK, CN, then York, finally cancelled).
+A WIP paper [1] for RTSS 2019 (first HK, CN, then York, finally cancelled).

 Unfortunately, the original codes (resampling and split the raw ECG to 256-dot segments, implementing a pytorch ResNet) were lost in a winter.
 The server was dead since the author was unaware that the CPU FAN failed to cleave to the CPU.